renpy/renpy/sphinx/source/config.rst

     image fails.
 It may return None, or it may return an image manipulator.
 If an image manipulator is returned, that image manipulator is loaded in the place of the missing image.

+    One may want to also define a :var:`config.loadable_callback`, especially if this is used with a :func:`DynamicImage`.

 .. var:: config.missing_label_callback = None